devunt/purple-line/LINE_PROTOCOL.md

 Any message is represented by a Message object.
 Message IDs are numeric but they are stored as strings.

-Timestamps are millisecond precision UNIX time represented as a 64-bit integer (TODO: check the timezone just in case)
+Timestamps are millisecond precision UNIX time represented as 64-bit integers (TODO: check the timezone just in case)

 Message authentication